I’m Glad I’m Past That Stage Of Life

 3. The Blind Date With An Unexpected Surprise

-A couple of weeks after I graduated college with my bachelor’s degree, my then-girlfriend split up with me.
+A couple of weeks after I finished grad school, my then-girlfriend split up with me.
 While the relationship wasn’t particularly long (three months at most), said girl was a lot of firsts in my life, so I took it pretty hard.
-Combine that with the fact that I had moved in with my grandparents for financial reasons((Minimum wage job at a call center + night job + zero financial help from family during college = nearly no money in my bank account for the better part of 18 months)), and I was not exactly in the best of spirits.
+Combine that with the fact I had just moved to Arizona — a place where I knew literally no one — and was extremely cash strapped, and I was not exactly in the best of spirits.

-A friend from college knew this and decided it would be a great idea to set me up on a blind date.
-All I know was that I was going to the movies with my friend, her fiancée, and a girl I’d never met, Jenna.
+My new manager knew this and decided it would be a great idea to set me up on a blind date.
+All I know was that I was going to the movies with my manager, her husband, and a girl I’d never met, Jenna.
 My friend talked Jenna up quite a bit, so I was excited about the date.
 Considering how pessimistic I’d been in the 3-4 months leading up to this date, the fact that I was excited was an accomplishment in and of itself.

-I arrived at said date to find my friend and her fiancée already at the movie theater, just waiting on Jenna to arrive.
+I arrived at said date to find my manager and her husband already at the movie theater, just waiting on Jenna to arrive.
 Sure enough, she arrived just a few minutes later.
-Much to my surprise, Jenna was short for Jennifer((Still speaking in pseudonyms here, however her real name was short for another name)), which is what knew I her by.
+Much to my surprise, Jenna was short for Jennifer3Still speaking in pseudonyms here, however her real name was short for another name, which is what knew I her by.
 On top of that, I had known Jenna (as Jennifer) for roughly two years — as she was my cousin’s ex-fiancee.

 2. There’s A Fine Line With Religion